 Conducts interviews with property owners, occupants, key site personnel and local government officials to obtain information concerning the environmental conditions related to the property and adjacent properties.

-Performs limited screenings for the presence of asbestos, lead-based paint, radon, and lead in drinking water.
+Performs screenings for the presence of asbestos, lead-based paint, radon, lead in drinking water and subsurface contamination.
 Screenings may include collection of samples.

 Writes reports which convey the environmental assessment and provide exhibits and photos which illustrate or clarify information presented in the body of the report.

 Coordinates municipal and private utility clearance, prior to Phase II activities, obtains site access and coordinates with drillers and laboratories.

 Completes online and field research related to historic preservation, endangered species, wetlands, floodplains, etc.

 Performs other duties as assigned.

 No formal supervisory responsibilities in this position.
 Provides informal assistance such as technical guidance, and/or training to coworkers.
 May coordinate and assign tasks to co-workers within a work unit and/or project.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.